dgrtwo/dgrtwo.github.com/_posts/2016-02-12-why-I-use-ggplot2.md

 The difference comes down to this:

-* Base plotting is about what **you *do***.
+* Base plotting is **imperative**, it's about what **you *do***.
 You set up your `layout()`, then you go to the first gene.
 You add the points for that gene along with a title.
 Then you fit and plot a best-fit-line for the first nutrient, then the second nutrient, and so on.
 Then you go on to the next plot.
 After 20 of those, you end with a legend.
-* ggplot2 plotting is about what **your graph *is***.
+* ggplot2 plotting is **declarative**, it's about what **your graph *is***.
 The graph has `rate` mapped to the x-axis, `expression` mapped to the y, and `nutrient` mapped to the color.
 The graph displays both points and best-fit lines for each gene.
 And it's faceted into one-plot-per-gene, with a gene described by its systematic ID and common name.

 Once you have the latter description, the idea of writing loops, if statements, grid statements, and so on is superfluous.
 It's not giving you more control over the graph, it's giving you busywork.